 Interviews are generally carried out in June for VISA applicants and in July for non-VISA applicants.

-For an idea of the appropriate level of knowledge, competences, and skills, candidates may consider the arguments listed in the PDF file.
+For an idea of the appropriate level of knowledge, competences, and skills, candidates may consider the topics listed in the PDF file.

 In order to review the required skills and competences, candidates can consider the following books, or other on-line resources.